Mets work more magic, rally past Nats 4-3 for 8th win in row

 Nationals: RHP Max Scherzer (mild strain in upper back) threw a 36-pitch bullpen at nearly full effort and came out feeling well.
 The club will evaluate him Sunday before laying out a next step, but manager Dave Martinez said Scherzer will likely throw at least one more bullpen before getting into a game.

 Mets: OF Tim Tebow is expected to miss the rest of the minor league season due to a cut on his left hand.
 The 31-year-old hit .163 in 77 games during his first season with Triple-A Syracuse but hasn’t played since July 21 after injuring himself fielding a ball in the outfield.
-The laceration required several stitches.
-Syracuse’s regular season ends Sept.
-2.

 UP NEXT